cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/docs/examples/python_java.md

 RemoteStoreClient = jpsBaseLibGW.gateway.jvm.uk.ac.cam.cares.jps.base.query.RemoteStoreClient
 ```

 As can be seen, the gateway's JVM class serves as an entry point to any java classes and objects you wish to access.
 Simply provide the fully qualified name of the resource to access it.
 The `uk.ac.cam.cares.jps.base.query.StoreRouter` path is for example purposes only. **Please note that though accessing objects via their fully qualified names is possible, it is NOT RECOMMENDED**.
-A much simpler way exists, through the java import statements explained in the **JVM module views** section, i.e. once can create the module view and use it to import the desired java classes using the `importPackages` method, e.g:
+A much simpler way exists, through the java import statements explained in the [JVM module views](#jvm-module-views), i.e. once can create the module view and use it to import the desired java classes using the `importPackages` method, e.g:

-> NOTE that any such import will be **global**.
+> NOTE that any such import will be **global**, i.e. it will be carried everywhere the gateway object is imported.

 ```python
 # Import classes into the module view